Machine learning driven identification of heavy flavor decay leptons in proton-proton collisions at the Large Hadron Collider: Results

 In Fig.~\ref{fig_pT_electron}, we plot the transverse momentum~($p_{\text{T}}$) spectra of heavy flavor decay electrons in the mid-rapidity $y<|0.8|$ for three different center-of-mass energies, i.e., $\sqrt{s} = $ 13.6, 7, and 0.9 TeV.
 The plots include results from PYTHIA8 and the corresponding predictions from the XGBoost model.
 To have a better understanding of the model's predictions, the ratio of XGBoost to PYTHIA8 yield is shown in the lower panel for each center-of-mass energy.
 For the low $p_{\text{T}}$ region, the XGBoost predictions deviate from PYTHIA8 data by approximately 10\%, and it sharply decreases to around 5\% for the rest of the transverse momentum bins.
 This trend is consistently observed across all collision energies.
 The inaccuracy at low $p_{\text{T}}$ arises from severe class imbalance among the electrons coming from light and heavy flavor.
 It is important to note that the XGBoost model is trained with PYTHIA8 data for pp collisions at $\sqrt{s} = 13.6 \text{TeV}$.
 However, the machine learning model performs well in predicting the $p_{\text{T}}$ differential yield across different collision energies, indicating that the model successfully learns and predicts the underlying energy dependence.

 Similarly, the heavy flavor hadrons weakly decay into a muon and its respective neutrino.
-To explore this phenomenon, we plot the $p_{\text{T}}$ differential heavy flavor decay muon yield in the forward region ($-4.0<y<-2.5$), for three different center-of-mass energies.
+To explore this phenomenon, we plot the $p_{\text{T}}$ differential heavy flavor decay muon yield in Fig.~\ref{fig_pT_muon} in the forward region ($-4.0<y<-2.5$), for three different center-of-mass energies.
 In this case, the XGBoost to PYTHIA8 yield ratio shows that the models perform really well throughout the entire $p_{\text{T}}$ range for 13.6 and 7 TeV.
 However, we observe that due to low statistics in the case of $\sqrt{s} = 0.9~\text{TeV}$, we get large statistical error bars as well as slight disagreement with XGBoost and PYTHIA8 data in the intermediate $p_{\text{T}}$.
+Moreover, the robustness of the model is further tested by predicting data generated with the \texttt{CR:off} tune.
+The corresponding results are plotted and discussed in Appendix~\ref{App:A}.